 North Gazette News/Islamabad

-Pakistan government had also lifted moratorium on the death sentence of terrorists and so far over 15 terrorists had been executed by the authorities in various jails of the country.
+Pakistan has also lifted moratorium on death penalty to terrorists and till date, the government had executed over 10 terrorists in various jails of the country.